 - Design colors, fonts, texts, and many other things

-- Create triggered surveys (i.e. If the user clicks on this, then NPS survey will show up)
+- Create triggered surveys (i.e. If the user signed up 30 days ago, or has , then show the survey)

-Here’s a little gif Chameleon team created for you to see how easy it is to create an NPS survey.
+Here’s a little gif the Chameleon team created for you to see how easy it is to create an NPS Microsurvey.

 Now when you’ve created your NPS survey, it’s time to publish it, and if you follow our NPS survey best practices, it’s time to see the results and drive more engagement!

 The bottom line